Economy of the Empire of Japan: Domestic investment

 Domestic investment in industry and infrastructure was the driving force behind growth in Japanese output.
 Both private and public sectors invested in infrastructure, national and local governments serving as coordinating agents for infrastructure build-up.

 Finance

-Private Banking
+Private banking

 The Ministry of Finance created the Bank of Japan in 1882, laying the foundations for a private banking system backed up a lender of last resort.

 The Noguchi Family made their principal investments in banking, commerce, and industry in Korea during the Japanese occupation.
-With their funds, the zaibatsu and the Japanese government founded the Bank of Chosen, the central banking institution in the province, which was linked with the Central Bank of Manchou.
+With their funds, the zaibatsu and the Japanese government founded the Bank of Chōsen, the central banking institution in the province, which was linked with the Central Bank of Manchou.